 - Great-grandpa was from China.
 He was born in Dong On village near Zengbian Shangge Taishan 台山縣上閣曾邊村, which is close to Macau and Hong Kong.
 When he was born, the family had been in Taishan for 15 generations (since around ~1350).
 So, we've been Taishanese (or Hoisanese in the local dialect) for hundreds of years.

 - By the way's our family name is Dong, Tsang, or Zeng depending on what dialect you speak.
-In Chinese character's it's written like this:
+Regardless of which dialect, it's written like this:

 I'll use the Mandarin spelling for Chinese names and places from here on out.

 - Before going to Taishan, we had been in Guangdong province since 963 CE, or for at total of 30 generations, which was when the first Zeng migrated to Zhuji Alley 珠璣巷 in Northern Guangdong from Ganzhou, Jiangxi.
 Since most of the Han Chinese in Guangdong settled there in the 1100's after fleeing from China's central plains during the Mongol invasions, you can consider us a very old Cantonese family.